crystaldb/autodba/README.md

 # AutoDBA for PostgreSQL

 AutoDBA is an AI agent that helps manage PostgreSQL databases.
-The project aims to ensure that everyone who runs PostgreSQL can have a database expert at their side at all times.
+This project aims to ensure that everyone who runs PostgreSQL has access to a skilled virtual database administrator at all times.

 ## Motivation

 We all want our production PostgreSQL databases to run well—they should be reliable, performant, efficient, scalable, and secure.
-If your team is fully staffed with skilled database administrators, then you are in luck.
+If your team is fully staffed with database administrators, then you are in luck.
-If not, you may find yourself working reactively, dealing with problems as they arise and looking up whatever you need as you go.
+If not, you may find yourself working reactively, dealing with problems as they arise and looking up what to do as you go.

-If you are a software engineer or a site reliability engineer who is responsible for your organization's databases, you probably have many other things to do that would be a better use of your time than solving database problems.
+Oftentimes, operational responsibility for databases falls to software engineers site reliability engineers, who usually have many other things to do.
+They have better ways to spend their time than tuning or troubleshooting databases.

+Reliability and security are the top priorities for database operations, and our approach reflects that.
+The success of autonomous vehicles shows that with careful engineering, one can build systems that operate safely in complex environments.
+The time has come to do the same for similarly challenging IT operations—as AutoDBA does for databases.

 ## Project Status: Observability Only

-This project presently includes only the basic observability features of AutoDBA.
+As of today, this project includes only the basic observability features of AutoDBA.
 Building an AI agent requires quality data, so we first need to make sure that this foundation is solid.

+Why did we put effort into tools for visualizing and exploring data when we envision a future were only machines consume it?
-If it is not possible for a human expert to look at the data, understand what is going on, and make a good decision, then it is probably asking too much of the AI agent to expect it to do so.
+For one, we need to verify that the data is sufficient to support good decision making—if a human expert does not have enough information to make a good decision, then we are probably asking too much of the AI agent if we expect it to do so.
+Furthermore, AutoDBA's observability tools add value to the PostgreSQL ecosystem, even without an AI agent.

 The core AI agent is under development and will be released once it reaches a reasonable degree of accuracy and stability.

-Though this release is limited, the observability features provided here are a contribution beyond what is otherwise available as open source.

-## Limitations
+## Temporary Limitations

-This is an early release of AutoDBA so you will find many wished for features missing.
+This is an early release of AutoDBA's observability features.

-Temporary limitations:
+We are committed to supporting PostgreSQL in all environments and poplular major versions.
+However, the following *temporary limitations* are presently in place:

 - Only compatiable with PostgreSQL version 16.
 - Only works with AWS RDS PostgreSQL.